lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 With *Prior Probability* being our original belief, *Likelihood* being how likely the new evidence is if our belief was true, and *Posterior (Probability)* being our updated belief after considering the new evidence.

-### To try applying Bayes' Theorem, we're given the following scenario:
+### To try applying Bayes' Theorem, we're given a scenario:
 > "Jane is getting married tomorrow at an outdoor ceremony in the desert.
 In recent years, it has rained only 5 days each year.
 Unfortunately, the weatherman has predicted rain for tomorrow.
 When it actually rains, the weatherman correctly forecasts rain 90% of the time.
 When it doesn't rain, he incorrectly forecasts rain 10% of the time."

 ### What is the probability that it will rain on the day of Jane's wedding?